 We’re having lots of fun with shamrocks, heart shapes (with can make shamrocks when put together) and the colors green and gold all month too.

-I found this simple little felt shamrock game over at Along The Way and decided to try it this month.
+I made this little simple shamrock game for her to play.
 It’s giving Isabel great practice with colors and matching patterns.

 I love pre-school.